 3. Quality and Quantity

 Submitting insurance claims is time-consuming and confusing, it requires a lot of paperwork and usually takes months to get paid by insurance companies.
 Many therapists have to hire a billing professional to help them manage insurance claims to make sure they actually get paid.
-Oftentimes, insurance companies decide they will not reimburse for sessions and the provider is left unpaid.
-Therapist who accept insurance have to see more clients which may tax them emotionally and most insurance companies will only pay them for 40-45 minutes which means shorter session times, these factors effect you as a consumer.
+Sometimes, insurance companies decide they will not reimburse for sessions and the provider is left unpaid.
+Therapist who accept insurance have to see more clients which may tax them emotionally and insurance companies will only pay them for 40-45 minutes which means shorter session times, these factors effect you as a consumer.

 People who pay more for therapy are usually more invested and it shows in their results.
 They make the most of every session, they do their homework, and they get great results.
 You are worth it.
 If you take the work seriously, you will see your investment pay off in every area of your life.